krlvm/PowerTunnel-Android/README.md

 If you want to use PowerTunnel only with a single app, you can change mode from VPN to Proxy in PowerTunnel settings and configure the app manually to make it route its traffic via the proxy server.

+VPN mode is supported on Android 5 Lollipop and higher.

 ### Configuring DPI circumvention

 DPI circumvention can be configured in LibertyTunnel settings - open plugins page and tap to the gear opposite to LibertyTunnel plugin.